The Shark of Wall Street · Dossier

 “Diya.
 My office.
 Now.”

 She disconnected from the console and walked to the executive suite.
 The Shark was sitting on his leather sofa, looking bored.
-Across from him sat a sweating man in an expensive Italian suit—Mr. Sterling, the CEO of a mid-cap logistics firm seeking a bailout.
+Across from him sat a sweating man in an expensive Italian suit — Mr. Sterling, the CEO of a mid-cap logistics firm seeking a bailout.

 Diya walked into the room.
 She felt Sterling’s gaze hit her like a physical object.
-He stared at her face, then tracked the gold chain resting against her collarbone, then lower to the drape of the blue silk.

 Diya stood silently behind The Shark’s chair, crossing her arms.
 The movement shifted the saree, revealing a sliver of her waist.
 Sterling swallowed hard, his train of thought derailing.
+“Uh, yes — the strike.
+It’s minor.
+Just a few agitators.
+We have full capacity.”

 Diya’s voice cut through the air like a scalpel.
+“He is lying.”

 Sterling jumped.
 “Excuse me?”

-"Your heart rate is 124 beats per minute," Diya said, her tone conversational, bordering on bored.
-"Your skin temperature has dropped 1.5 degrees in the last thirty seconds, indicating a flight-or-fight vasoconstriction response.
-And my satellite feed of your Malaysian facility shows zero thermal output from the smokestacks for the last forty-eight hours."
+“Your heart rate is 124 beats per minute.
+Your skin temperature has dropped 1.5 degrees in the last thirty seconds, indicating a flight-or-fight vasoconstriction response.
+And my satellite feed of your Malaysian facility shows zero thermal output from the smokestacks for the last forty-eight hours.”

 She stepped closer to him.
 The click of her heels was deafening in the silent room.
 She leaned over the table, placing her hands on the glass.
 Sterling stopped breathing.
-He was terrified of her mind, yet he couldn't look away from her form.
-It was the perfect trap.

-"You aren't at full capacity, Mr. Sterling," Diya whispered.
-"You are dead in the water.
-The Shark shouldn't invest.
-He should short you into oblivion."
+“You aren’t at full capacity, Mr. Sterling.
+You are dead in the water.
+The Shark shouldn’t invest.
+He should short you into oblivion.”

-The Shark smiled—a predator recognizing a kill.
-"You heard the lady.
-Get out."
+The Shark smiled — a predator recognizing a kill.
+“You heard the lady.
+Get out.”

 Sterling fled.